 - What gaps or missing skills does this employee need to fill?

 - Which skills and qualities are essential for this position and which are simply nice to have?

-As you answer these questions, you might want to look at an org chart of your company, another handy diagram you can generate in Lucidchart straight from a CSV file.
-With a single glance, an org chart can give you an idea of what skills are available with your existing team and decide where this new employee would fit within the hierarchy.
+As you answer these questions, you may want to look at an org chart of your company.
+With a single glance, an org chart can give you an idea of what skills are already reflected in the team and where this new employee would fit within the hierarchy.

 If you need to fill an existing position, don’t just recycle the job description used when you hired the last employee.
 Understand the role as it currently stands, since the responsibilities and skills involved have likely changed.

 A job description is often a potential candidate’s first impression of your company, so make it a good one.
 It should accurately reflect what you need from this employee—required skills and responsibilities of the position—but it should also show candidates what they can expect to receive in return.
 Aside from compensation, what can this employee gain?
 What will life at your company be like?
 What goals will they help to accomplish?

 Write the description to match the company culture.
 Your job description should include some, if not all, of the following:

 - Hours (full-time, part-time, shift schedule)

 - Summary of the position, including objectives, responsibilities, and its relation to the rest of the company

 - Minimum requirements